Cantara/visuale/README.md

 # Not real security, but will allow simple wall-mounted screens to access without too much pain
 ```

+### Additional grouping and organisatio of services

+We support two mechanisms to organize services: servive_tag and service_type which can be set from the environment_config.json file
+or by adding query parameters to the /api/status call like ?service_type=CS&service_tag=QoS_Group_A

 ###### Created by:
 * Marius Årnes - https://github.com/appartiff